I first trained as a nurse in Stirling then qualified as a midwife in 1988 at St Mary’s Midwifery School in Paddington.

 Last year, I was very fortunate to be able to continue my yoga education with Seasonal Yoga Academy and completed the 300Hr YTT in February 2018 despite a year of sadness and loss.
 The Seasonal Yoga Academy YTT is certified by the Yoga Alliance.

-I have also been fortunate to attend workshops and classes by John Scott, Coral Brown and Indra Mohan.
+I have also been fortunate to attend workshops and classes by John Scott, Coral Brown, Indra Mohan and Leslie Kaminoff.

 I am always learning and will be doing so till I leave this earth!